 At the end of the day, if I can demonstrate that I manage risk well then I can also demonstrate that I can handle what compliance requires.
 All this without being told what to do from an outside entity that doesn’t know what’s best for my company.

 Information security is not anything new.
 In fact, information security has been around ever since we have had information to protect.
-Today, if you ask ten security professionals to define information security, you will probably get ten different answers.
+Today, if you ask ten security and compliance professionals to define information security, you will probably get ten different answers.
 How can corporate leaders like you and me make strategic decisions about something that we cannot define?
 We need to start with a definition:

 Information security is managing risks to the confidentiality, integrity, and availability of information using administrative, physical, and technical controls.